-The guidance is intended to assist people in understanding what “taking all reasonable measures” means and what measure should be taken to minimise the risk of exposure.
+The guidance is intended to assist people in understanding what “taking all reasonable measures” means and what measures should be taken to minimise the risk of exposure.
 The obligation applies to each of the “alert levels” that can be set under the Coronavirus Regulations, however, in practice the nature of the obligation is likely to change depending on which alert level applies.

 Who does the guidance apply to?

 It also applies to taxis and to public transport provision (including indoor areas of transport hubs such as bus stations, railway stations, airports and ferry ports), but in addition the operators of these services must have regard to specific guidance about the legal obligation on passengers to wear a face covering and about providing information to passengers about this obligation.
 Along with the supplementary detailed transport guidance produced within the context of public transport.

 Although the legal obligations fall on specific persons, everybody in a workplace or on premises open to the public has a personal responsibility both for their own behaviour and also not to frustrate steps taken to ensure that the risk of transmission of coronavirus across Wales is reduced.

 What is the legal requirement upon which the guidance is based?

-There are three elements to the requirement to take all reasonable measures, the first two of which are inter-related.
+There are then three elements to the requirement to take all reasonable measures, the first two of which are inter-related.

 Next, other reasonable measures must be taken to minimise the risk of exposure to coronavirus.
 The main objective here is to reduce close face to face interaction and to ensure adequate hygiene and ventilation of the premises or workplace.
 These may be required in addition to maintaining physical distancing (for example though more frequent cleaning of premises or handwashing) or instead of physical distancing (for example by using screens when close interaction between people is unavoidable and inevitable).

 Finally, information should be provided to those on the premises about how to minimise risk of exposure to coronavirus on premises.

 Working from home

 The most effective way of minimising the risk of exposure to coronavirus in workplaces is to enable some or all staff to work from home, as often as possible.
 As “reasonable measures” there is an expectation that employers should be flexible and make adjustments wherever that is possible to enable that to happen.
-This may include issuing staff with IT equipment (laptops, monitors, keyboards), office furniture, mobile phones and facilitating communication from wherever members of staff may be.
+This may include issuing staff with IT equipment (laptops, monitors, keyboards), office furniture, mobile phones and facilitating communication across locations.

-In determining whether to ask staff to return to workplace settings, employers should consider whether any individual’s wellbeing would be particularly adversely affected by their returning to work (for example because they are at increased risk or are clinically extremely vulnerable (who were previously advised to shield and who still need to take high levels of precaution), or because returning to the workplace would cause them severe anxiety.
+In determining whether to ask staff to return to workplace settings, employers should consider whether any individual’s wellbeing would be particularly adversely affected by this.
+This includes people who are at increased risk or are clinically extremely vulnerable (who were previously advised to shield and who still need to take high levels of precaution), or because returning to the workplace would cause them severe anxiety.
 This is particularly the case where work would require them to be in regular or sustained contact with other people or to be share a poorly ventilated space for long periods.

-There will inevitably be instances where working from home is not possible – for example in relation to the provision of public facing essential services, factory settings, construction sites, the provision of health and social care services, retail, hospitality, schools and childcare settings and where there are safeguarding concerns.
-Although physical distancing may be made easier by allowing some staff to work from home, the reasonable measures required in these instances will primarily need to be taken in the workplace.
-This is essential to prevent virus transmission between workers who have to attend a workplace and have no alternative but to work in close proximity to each other.
+There will inevitably be instances where working from home is not possible.
+Some examples of this include provision of public facing essential services, factory settings, construction sites, the provision of health and social care services, retail, hospitality.
+Although physical distancing may be made easier by allowing some staff to work from home, reasonable measures must be put in place in the workplace to prevent virus transmission between workers and any others such as patients and members of the public who are also present.

 Examples of physical distancing measures